Why Abandoning Paris Is a Disaster for America

 Nina Hachigian served as the U.S. ambassador to the Association of Southeast Asian Nations from 2014 to 2017.
 During her tenure, the United States established a strategic partnership with ASEAN, held the first leaders' summit in the United States, and launched a presidential initiative for economic cooperation.
 Earlier, Hachigian was a senior fellow and a senior vice president at the Center for American Progress.
 Prior to that, she was the director of the RAND Center for Asia Pacific Policy.
 Hachigian served on the staff of the National Security Council in the Bill Clinton White House.
 She is the editor of "Debating China: The U.S. — China Relationship in Ten Conversations."
 She also wrote "The Next American Century: How the U.S. Can Thrive as Other Powers Rise." (@NinaHachigian)

-Colin H. Kahl is an associate professor in the security studies program at Georgetown University’s Edmund A. Walsh School of Foreign Service.
+Colin H. Kahl is an associate professor in the security studies program at Georgetown University’s Edmund A. Walsh School of Foreign Service and a strategic consultant at the Penn-Biden Center for Diplomacy and Global Engagement.
 From 2014 to 2017, he was deputy assistant to President Barack Obama and national security advisor to Vice President Joe Biden.
 From 2009 to 2011, he served as the deputy assistant secretary of defense for the Middle East.
 In 2011, he was awarded the Secretary of Defense Medal for Outstanding Public Service by Secretary Robert Gates.
 He lives in Washington, D.C. with his wife and two children.
 Kahl is a co-editor of Shadow Government. (@ColinKahl)

 Kelly Magsamen served as the principal deputy assistant secretary of defense for Asian and Pacific security affairs from 2014 to 2017.
 Prior to joining the Defense Department, Magsamen served on the National Security Council in various positions, most immediately as special assistant to the president and senior director for strategic planning from 2012 to 2014.
 During her years at NSC, she also served as the director for Iran, from 2008 to 2011; and then as director and senior advisor for Middle East reform in the wake of the Arab Spring, from 2011 to 2012. (@kellymagsamen)